Christmas in Italy

 There are different theories as to why there are seven fish dishes eaten.
 Some think that seven represents the seven days of creation in the Bible, other say it represents the seven holy sacraments of the Catholic Church.
 But some families have more than seven dishes!
 You might have nine (to represent the Christian trinity times three), 13 (to represent Jesus and his 12 disciples) or 11 (for the 11 disciples without Jesus or Judas!)!

 The Christmas celebrations start eight days before Christmas with special 'Novenas' or a series of prayers and church services.

 Some families have a 'Ceppo' or Yule Log which is burnt through the Christmas season.

-In Italian Happy/Merry Christmas is 'Buon Natale', in Sicilian it's 'Bon Natali' and in Ladin (spoken in some parts of the northern Italian region of South Tyrol) it's 'Bon/Bun Nadèl'.
+In Italian Happy/Merry Christmas is 'Buon Natale', in Sicilian it's 'Bon Natali', in Piedmontese it's 'Bon Natal' and in Ladin (spoken in some parts of the northern Italian region of South Tyrol) it's 'Bon/Bun Nadèl'.
 Happy/Merry Christmas in lots more languages.